-We have bought a full position into Cathy Woods' ARKK fund, my suggesting your using the \$49 to \$37 level to gingerly scale down bid into, with the intent of holding onto this as an investment.
-(This is based on the monthly cloud model's support zone while May was also a monthly Setup -9 count.)
+We have bought a full position into Cathy Woods' ARKK fund, my previously having suggested your using the \$49 to \$37 level to gingerly scale down bid into, with the intent of holding onto this as an investment.

 (This is a pure "buy and hold" idea from as good an entry zone as I will be able to come up with.
 (Once we get back > \$47, I'm not going to be looking at this each week.)